 Latin America Economic Outlook

-Despite a strong start, this year’s GDP expansion is poised to be the weakest since the pandemic slump of 2020.
-Headwinds include U.S. trade restrictions, sluggish demand from key partner China and political unrest in some countries.
-Partially offsetting these drags will be robust harvests in Brazil and Uruguay plus Argentina’s strong economic recovery.
+Despite a strong first half, 2025’s GDP expansion is projected to be the joint-weakest since the pandemic downturn of 2020.
+Headwinds include U.S. trade restrictions, sluggish demand from key partner China and sociopolitical instability.
+Countering these headwinds to an extent will be strong harvests in Brazil and Uruguay, along with Argentina’s economic rebound.

 Latin America Inflation

-Regional inflation has declined steadily so far this year, largely thanks to disinflation progress in Argentina plus subdued global oil prices.
-In 2025 as a whole, inflation will fall from 2024 thanks to lower price pressures in Argentina, Colombia, Mexico and Peru.
-In contrast, average inflation will surge in Bolivia and Venezuela.
+Regional inflation has declined steadily so far this year, largely thanks to disinflation in Argentina plus subdued global oil prices.
+In 2025 as a whole, inflation should average around a third of 2024’s rate on the back of lower price pressures in Argentina, Colombia, Mexico and Peru.
+In contrast, average inflation will soar in Bolivia and Venezuela.

 2020 | 2021 | 2022 | 2023 | 2024 | |